-Well, the committee in 1921 concluded that this Lecture was wrong about God the Father because it says He is a personage of spirit, glory, and power.
+Well, the committee in 1921 concluded that this lecture was wrong about God the Father because he says he was a personage of spirit, glory and power.
 And the Son was a personage of tabernacle.
-And they believe that the Father is a personage of tabernacle as well.
-That was the first mistake that Joseph Smith-who vouched for the doctrine in these Lectures, who stood in the presence of God the Father and His Son Jesus Christ-made, in the estimation of the committee, who had not stood in God's presence.
-Because "Joseph erred in doctrine," you see.
-They concluded that Joseph Smith was wrong about his description of the Holy Spirit, and that the Holy Spirit is one of the Godhead, and that the Holy Spirit is the mind of the Father.
+They believe that the personage of the Father is a personage of tabernacle as well.
+That was the first mistake they thought that Joseph Smith, who vouched for the doctrine in these lectures, who stood in the presence of God the Father and His Son Jesus Christ, had made.
+At least in the estimation of this committee - who had not stood in God's presence.
+Because Joseph erred in doctrine they believed.
+And they thought they had "keys" that allowed them to change anything, including doctrine.
+Their "keys" were wholly derived from Joseph, and yet somehow made them superior to Joseph.
+If you think about that for just a moment you see the foolishness of such a proposition.
+They concluded that Joseph Smith was wrong about his description of the Holy Spirit.
+And that the Holy Spirit is not merely one of the Godhead comprised by the mind of the Father and the Son, but was an individual, a personage in its own right.
+I suppose the Christians are right in one sense.
+Having an anthropomorphic God in the Father and Son, our committee wanted to do the same with the Holy Spirit.

-Therefore, either Joseph Smith had an incorrect idea of God's character, perfections, and attributes, or alternatively, George F. Richards, Anthony Ivins, Melvin J. Ballard, James E. Talmage, John A. Widstoe, and Joseph Fielding Smith had an incorrect idea of God's character, perfections, and attributes, because they disagree on this Lecture-the one saying it is so vile and so error ridden that it must be taken out of the scriptures; and the other saying this is a true statement of our doctrine, and therefore, needs to be in our scriptures.
+It is clear there is a disagreement between Joseph Smith and this committee.
+Therefore, either Joseph Smith had an incorrect idea of God's character, perfections and attributes, or alternatively George F. Richards, Anthony W. Ivins, Melvin J. Ballard, James E. Talmage, John A. Widstoe, and Joseph Fielding Smith had an incorrect idea of God's character, and perfections and attributes because they disagree on this Lecture.
+The one saying these ideas are so vile and so error ridden that it must be taken out of the scriptures, and the other saying this is a true statement of our doctrine, and therefore, needs to be in our scriptures.